-- (1) ANNEX2 shows this year's tentative course curriculum for your reference. - (2) ANNEX3 shows guideline of how to make Action Plan. - (3) MINETEC is going to contact participants before they are coming to Japan.
+- (1) ANNEX2 shows guideline of how to make Action Plan. - (2) MINETEC is going to contact participants before they are coming to Japan.
 Please clearly specify your E-mail address on application form to receive necessary information.

 III.
 Conditions and Procedures for Application